csanhouidi/Shell-scripting/README.md

+# Shell-scripting :

-# Shell-scripting :Deploy a simple web application on Ubuntu using Nginx
+**Automatically deploy a simple web application on Ubuntu using a shell script**

 ## Prerequisites
 - An Ubuntu server